Concept Note

 Theme:

-Partnership actions to improve animal welfare for environmental sustainability
+Partnership actions to improve animal welfare and environmental sustainability

 Introduction and Background